-Do Not Convert CMYK to Working Space Select Do Not Convert CMYK to Working Space to convert the CMYK image directly to an output profile (usually CMYK, but may also be a Gray profile or RGB) without specific OptiInk editing or processing except for USM on CMYK and scaling.
+Do Not Convert CMYK to Working Space Select Do Not Convert CMYK to Working Space to convert the CMYK image directly to an output profile (usually CMYK, but may also be a Gray profile or RGB) without specific IntelliTuneX editing or processing except for USM on CMYK and scaling.

-CAUTION: PDF processing requires that you check Use Output Profile and select a CMYK profile.
-Refer to "Output Profile Options" on page 201.
+CAUTION: PDF processing requires that you check Do Not Convert CMYK to Working Space.
+Refer to "PDF Processing" on page 116.